LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

    -  **path** = The GlusterFS network volume/share name.
    -  readOnly (boolean)

--  hostPath = Use a local directory on a worker node to store data.
-Set a "nodeAffinity" to the worker node that will have the hostPath directory and data available.
+-  hostPath = Use a local directory on a Worker Node to store data.
+Set a "nodeAffinity" to the Worker Node that will have the hostPath directory and data available.

    -  **path** (string) = The file system path to use.
    -  type (string) = How to manage the path.